NikKowPHP/social-brain/chapters/chapter-6.md

 [AUTHOR'S NOTE: Insert professional diagram illustrating the Amygdala Hijack, showing the PFC being taken offline by the amygdala's threat response.]

+> ### **It's Complicated: The Hijack as a Model**
+>
+> The "amygdala hijack" is a powerful and useful model for understanding emotional reactivity.
+It's important to know it's also a simplification.
+Modern neuroscience shows that emotional responses are the result of a complex interplay between many brain regions, including the insula and the hippocampus, not just the amygdala firing in isolation.
+However, as a mental model for what it *feels* like when our rational brain is overwhelmed by a threat response, the "hijack" is an invaluable concept for a conductor.
+It gives us a simple name for a complex feeling, which is the first step to managing it.

 > *You cannot think your way out of an amygdala hijack; you must regulate your way out of it.*

 The key to debugging this is not to rewrite the code—we can't—but to learn how to call a specific function that manually overrides it.